Most kids are ready for a balance bike around 18 months of age. But what happens when they want a bike even sooner than that?

 The only bummer about the Bella Velio is the fact that’s it’s expensive for a bike that will only be used for a year or so.
 Unlike the Wishbone (listed below), the bike won’t grow with your child.

 Wishbone 3-in-1 Tricycle

 The Wishbone 3-in-1 is a special kind of genius.
 Unlike most tricycles, which kids are going to use for a matter of months not years, the 3-in-1 converts from a three-wheeled trike to a two-wheeled toddler balance bike to a pre-schooler sized balanced bike.
-This bike is a little bit bigger than some of the other options on the list, so wait until 12 months old for this one.
+This makes it a solid investment despite the pricetag.

 Hape Scoot Around Ride-On

 For the eco-minded, the wooden Scoot Around is a great choice.
 It is made of wood sourced from sustainable forests and keeps you from having yet another plastic toy in the house.